Professor of Diplomacy and Strategy

 - Office No:

-Dr Plesch read history at Nottingham and obtained professional qualifications in social work and public administration from Bristol in 1979 and 1980, he then worked for non-governmental organisations focused on the abolition of nuclear weapons.
+Plesch read history at Nottingham and qualified in social work and public administration at Bristol and has a PhD in political science from Keele.
 In 1986 he founded the British American Security Information Council (BASIC) and directed it from Washington DC until 2001, when he became the Senior Research Fellow at the Royal United Services Institute for Defence and Security Studies in London.

-Outside academia, he has acted as consultant and advisor to the UK and US governments, the BBC, CNN, Sky News, Kroll Security International, Oxfam, the Foreign Policy Centre and Greenpeace.
+Outside academia, he has acted as advisor to the UK and US governments, the BBC, CNN and Sky News.
 He was the independent advisor to the UK government's department of constitutional affairs on the implementation of the Freedom of Information Act.
+His research has featured in global media since the 1980s.

 In 1985 the Washington Post devoted a front-page 1,200 word news story to his research into the nuclear weapons policies of the Reagan Administration and its NATO allies, and the relationship of these governments to their legislatures.
 Since then his research has been focused on critical contemporary global issues and his work has often attracted similar attention.